The U.S. Just Officially Left the Paris Agreement. Can it Be a Leader in the Climate Fight Again?

 If the U.S. does not re-engage with the international fight against climate change, it could find itself on a collision course with other world powers.
 E.U. leaders are considering implementing a carbon border tax, which would effectively tax products imported to member states according to their carbon footprint.
 That would disadvantage businesses in countries with weaker climate policy.
 “When we’re dealing with a global bad, such as carbon, it is difficult to imagine how a major power can sustain a position whereby you will benefit from not engaging on the issue,” Kyte says.

-For international climate leaders, the “real power” of having the U.S. as an ally – aside from the significant emissions cuts it could make domestically – lies in its ability to use investment and other finance to drive climate action in other countries, Light says.
-And, as a major investor in development banks like the World Bank and regional Development bank’s, the U.S. can also use its influence to stop investments in fossil fuels – as the E.U.’s development Bank has been doing.
+For international climate leaders, the “real power” of having the U.S. as an ally—aside from the significant emissions cuts it could make domestically—lies in its ability to use investment and other finance to drive climate action in other countries, Light says.
+And, as a major investor in development banks like the World Bank and regional Development bank’s, the U.S. can also use its influence to stop investments in fossil fuels—as the E.U.’s development Bank has been doing.

 As the U.S. has receded from a global leadership role, and scaled back its investments in other countries’ development, China has pushed forward with massive expansions in Africa and Latin America.
 And, though the country has pledged to reach climate neutrality at home before 2060, it has not always prioritized the climate abroad.
-As part of China’s massive Belt and Road infrastructure initiative, Chinese companies are involved in hundreds of projects to generate power from coal – the most polluting fossil fuel – in 25 countries.
+As part of China’s massive Belt and Road infrastructure initiative, Chinese companies are involved in hundreds of projects to generate power from coal—the most polluting fossil fuel—in 25 countries.
 “Europeans know that offering developing countries a non-fossil alternative to the infrastructure investment they can get from China right now becomes a viable prospect with the United States,” Light says, “And it’s an incredibly difficult prospect without the United States.“

 With reporting by Justin Worland